SalishSeaCast/docs/rivers/river_input.rst

 ^^^^^^

 * Source used: WA map
-* Includes subwatersheds WRIA3, WRIA4, WRIA5 and WRIA7 from WA map
+* Includes sub-watersheds WRIA3, WRIA4, WRIA5 and WRIA7 from WA map
 * WRIA4 represents 33% of Skagit Watershed

 	* Baker River and lake drains 8% of WRIA4 but does not enter ocean (24.7)... but Morrison spreadsheet is for coastal runoff therefore assume Skagit River drains 100% of WRIA4 and then enters WRIA3